 1. The poem is dedicated to Keats, "for his general surrender to beauty."
 In his "Ode on a Grecian Urn," Keats concludes that "Beauty is truth, truth beauty,--that is all/ Ye know on earth, and all ye need to know."
 Clearly the speaker of The Beauty of the Husband knows a lot more than that, but she is not saved by her knowledge from the fatal beauty of her first love.
 The irony is that the beautiful husband is a liar, and his lies destroy the marriage.
 The speaker states, "Poets (be generous) prefer to conceal the truth beneath strata of irony/ because this is the look of the truth: layered and elusive" [p.
 37].
 How is Carson using irony in this poem?

 2. Carson has appended a subtitle to this work; she calls it "a fictional essay in 29 tangos."
 What effect does the word "fictional" have?
 Is it a warning that readers are not to take this as an autobiographical story?
 Does it make a difference, in terms of emotional impact and reading pleasure, whether The Beauty of the Husband is true or not?
-Daphne Merkin has suggested that "a story line in any conventional sense is not what fuels Carson's writing--or what she cares about, except as it may enable her to ask the questions that interest her: to what avail are Parmenides and 'the true lies of poetry' when set against the 'welter of disorder and pain' that 'is our life'?"4 How does The Beauty of the Husband read as a story?
+Daphne Merkin has suggested that "a story line in any conventional sense is not what fuels Carson's writing--or what she cares about, except as it may enable her to ask the questions that interest her: to what avail are Parmenides and 'the true lies of poetry' when set against the 'welter of disorder and pain' that 'is our life'?" ("Last Tango."
+A review of The Beauty of the Husband.
+The New York Times Book Review, 9/30/01).
+How does The Beauty of the Husband read as a story?
 Does it share certain elements with fiction?